-Now enrolling for our June session of drop of day camp!
-This session will run on Mondays June 5th.
+Now enrolling for our January session of sports day camp!
+This session will begin the week of October 16th.
 Owners will drop off their pups to our Alexandria Drive training facility between 7 and 8 am and then dogs will have a full day rotating between play groups, training sessions, and rest times.
 Pick up will be between 5 pm and 7 pm and pups will be sent home with a note sheet of what they worked on and what their homework is for the week.
 This program includes 5 days of camp and 1 half hour private lesson for $649.

 All our play groups are carefully selected to match compatible temperaments and play styles.
 Small play groups allow us to tailor each group to maximize safety and comfort of all campers.
 We have some groups as small as 2 dogs for our more nervous campers and no more than 6 dogs for our social, rambunctious pups.
 Keeping our camp numbers small allows us to get to know each dog and make sure their play time is best suited to their individual needs.

 At the beginning of the 5 week camp, we design a custom training plan for each dog.
 Trainers Arwen Price and Maggie Kudla work hands on with each dog multiple times throughout the day.
 We focus on helping each dog improve obedience commands, impulse control, and attention around distractions.
 Additionally, we work on specific skills and exercises to help address any problem areas identified by owners at the start of camp.